-This course is designed for individuals that are interested in working with the Deaf and Hard of Hearing.
+This course is designed for individuals who are interested in working with the deaf and hard of hearing.
 This course will focus in depth on the information we have learned thus far, and the development of structure and syntax in American Sign Language.